GoogleCloudPlatform/ops-agent/integration_test/README.md

 1. Install the application on the VM by running `applications/<application>/<platform>/install` on the VM
 1. Install the Ops Agent (built from the contents of the PR) on the VM
-1. Configure the application to expose its metrics by running `applications/<application>/<platform>/post` on the VM.
-This might be a no-op for some applications.
 1. Configure the the Ops Agent to look for the application's logs/metrics by running `agent/ops-agent/<platform>/enable_<application>` on the VM.
 1. Run `applications/<application>/exercise` script to send some load to